tada/pljava-wiki/Performance-tuning.md

 #### Setup for OpenJ9

-* The OpenJDK with OpenJ9 download was unzipped in the `/var/tmp` ramfs.
+* The OpenJDK with OpenJ9 download was unzipped in the `/var/tmp` `tmpfs`.
 * Because PL/Java under OpenJ9 is able to share classes from the PL/Java
-    application classpath (the one managed by `sqlj.set_classpath`) and not just the system classpath, there was no need to add the Saxon jar to `pljava.classpath` as for Hotspot.
+    application classpath (the one managed by `sqlj.set_classpath`) and not just the system classpath, there was no need to add the Saxon jar to `pljava.classpath` as there was for Hotspot.
 It was simply loaded with `sqlj.install_jar` under the name `saxon`, and put on the application classpath with `SELECT sqlj.set_classpath('public', 'ex:saxon');`.
 * Each set of runs with sharing (`j9s`, `j9qs`) was prepared by starting a fresh